mbesto/saas-metrics/README.md

 Churn Rate
 Revenue Churn
 Account/Customer Churn
-# of new Customers
+No of new Customers
-# of churned Customers
+No of churned Customers
 Net New Customers
 % Customer Churn
 % MRR Churn